-Responsibilities in agile teams
+Responsibilities in scum teams

 Product owner – in most cases, a key stakeholder or an executive, the product owner has a vision of how the end product should look and how it will fit into the company's long-term goals.
 This person needs to manage communication efforts, notify the team about significant developments, and implement high-level changes when necessary.

 Scrum master – this role is similar to a project manager.
 They guard processes, ensure feedback, mentor junior team members.
 Scrum masters also monitor day-to-day functions, check in with team members, keep the scrum board updated, and ensure that tasks are completed on target.